 We enjoyed their attention until they lost interest in us and then we pulled out our secret weapon: canned sardines.
-Liz and Brandon opted to get in the dinghy and feed from above while David and I fed in the water.
+Liz and Brandon opted to get in the dinghy and feed them from above while David and I fed in the water.
 The stingrays loved it!
 They slide up your body, putting their mouths near you.
 I didn’t let their mouths get close to my hands, I just let the food go in the water and the stingrays sucked it up.
 They don’t mind being handled; I gently touched them along their wings and even ran my hand between their eyes.

 The food did cause the sharks to get closer, maybe as close as five or six feet away.
 The food also brought out larger fish such as triggerfish and pompanos.

 We came back to Cook’s Bay that afternoon and spent the rest of the day swimming with pool noodles and drinks.

 That evening we went to dinner at the Bali Hai hotel.
 We shared poisson cru, David had steak frites, Liz and I had shrimp curry, and Brandon had grilled Mahi Mahi.
 I thoroughly enjoyed the Mai-Thais.
-Friday nights also includes a free Polynesian show.
-It was live music from a four person band, with seven dancers.
+Friday nights also include a free Polynesian show.
+It was live music from a four-person band, with seven dancers.
 The audience was a small group, so we all had a good view and Liz and I got picked for the audience participation, a dance lesson.

 Liz and Brandon had a flight for Saturday morning at 10:30 to spend the rest of their honeymoon on an Alaskan cruise.
 Across from Bali Hai lives Sophie, a taxi driver, and we arranged for her to pick them up at Bali Hai at 5:15 am.
 They took the cab ($30), the ferry ($30 each) and then a cab to the airport.